python/mypy/docs/source/getting_started.rst

 just ``import typing`` or ``import typing as t`` or ``from typing import *``).

-For brevity, we often omit these ``typing`` imports in code examples, but mypy will give an error if you use definitions such as ``Iterable`` without first importing them.
+For brevity, we often omit these ``typing`` imports in code examples, but mypy will give an error if you use types such as ``Iterable`` without first importing them.

 Local type inference
 ********************

-Once you have added type hints to a function (e.g. made it statically typed), mypy will automatically type check that function's body.
+Once you have added type hints to a function (i.e. made it statically typed), mypy will automatically type check that function's body.
 While doing so, mypy will try and *infer* as many details as possible.

 We saw an example of this in the ``normalize_id`` function above -- mypy understands basic ``isinstance`` checks and so can infer that the ``user_id`` variable was of type ``int`` in the if-branch and of type ``str`` in the else-branch.
+Similarly, mypy was able to understand that ``name`` could not possibly be ``None`` in the ``greeting`` function above, based both on the ``name is None`` check and the variable assignment in that if statement.

 As another example, consider the following function.
-Mypy can type-check this function without a problem: it will use the available context and deduce that ``output`` must be of type ``List[float]`` and that ``num`` must be of type ``float``:
+Mypy can type check this function without a problem: it will use the available context and deduce that ``output`` must be of type ``List[float]`` and that ``num`` must be of type ``float``: